 The original was engraved by Arnoldus and Henricus Florentinus van Langren for use in the first edition of Linschoten's Itinerario, a compendium of maps covering the known world.
 Its style is heavily influenced by many other maps of the day, in particular the work of Ortelius and Plancius, and reflects the almost constant growing body of knowledge of the time as well as the central importance of the Dutch during the 16th and 17th centuries.

 Belgian wall tapestries

 Maps as French and Belgian wall tapestries capture the excitement of discovery and adventure from the 16th and 17th century Dutch explorers in a vivid and engaging way.

-This map tapestry is woven in Belgium in a thick but tight weave produces fullness and depth yet having excellent close detail.
+This map tapestry is a thick but tight weave produces fullness and depth yet having excellent close detail.
+It is available richly woven in Belgium in 41% wool, 40% cotton and 19% trevira in three sizes.
 It is lined and has a tunnel for ease of hanging.
 We supply instructions for the care and hanging of tapestries with each order.
 Please note that the largest size is non-returnable.